Grace Nortey: Career

-Problems with her physical health that became chronic and an acute eyesight in recent years mean that she no longer takes on highly scripted or physically demanding acting roles due to restrictions on her mobility and the challenges of reading long scripts.
-Nonetheless, she still performs minor roles in movies and drama, which require less physical movement and also provide greater scope for on-set improvisation.
+Problems with her physical health that became chronic and acute eyesight issues in later years meant that she no longer took on highly scripted or physically demanding acting roles due to restrictions on her mobility and the challenges of reading long scripts.
+Nonetheless, she still performed minor roles in movies and drama, which required less physical movement and also provided greater scope for on-set improvisation.

 Advocacy

-Nortey is a member of the Ghana Actors Guild, which seeks to promote the welfare of members past and present.
+Nortey was a member of the Ghana Actors Guild, which seeks to promote the welfare of members past and present.

-Nortey has furthermore stressed the need for actors to obtain formal education and academic training in acting before pursuing a full-time career in the industry.
+She furthermore stressed the need for actors to obtain formal education and academic training in acting before pursuing a full-time career in the industry.

-Personal life
+Death

-Nortey has five children.
-Grace is the mother of Sheila Nortey who is also an actress.
+In her later years, Grace Nortey encountered the typical challenges associated with aging, such as health issues and a reduced role in the entertainment industry.
+She died on 26 August 2026, at the age of 89.